-There are two main ways people think about silver's value as an investment.
+There are 2 main ways people think about silver's value as an investment.
 One is as a practical and in-demand commodity whose properties give it many practical applications, similar to zinc or aluminium.
 The other is as a precious metal with a finite supply and inherent "folk value" similar to gold.

 Silver as an industrial commodity

 Silver's chemical and physical properties, such as its conductivity and antibacterial properties, make it essential for electronics, healthcare and other applications.

 It's also malleable, ductile, reflective, relatively corrosion-resistant and not overly common, which historically made it a practical choice of metal for jewellery, coins and similar applications.